 If you’re bringing your family, you’ll need at least A$7,362 per year for your spouse and A$3,152 per year for each child (not including school fees and uniforms).
 Refer to our Sample Budget or the Study in Australia website for more information on ongoing living costs.

 If you intend to work or have money paid to you from your home country while living in Australia, you will require an Australian bank account.
-You can compare banks on this page.

 To open a bank account in Australia, you will need to provide various forms of personal identification, proof of your current address, contact information, and some money to deposit.
 If you open a bank account within the first two weeks of your arrival, your passport and flight ticket proving your recent arrival, along with a current address and some funds to deposit, are acceptable forms of identification.
-You may also be asked to show your student visa and/or Confirmation of Enrollment.
+You may also be asked to show your student visa and/or Confirmation of Enrolment.